nel349/near-private-payroll/docs/BRIDGE_ARCHITECTURE.md

 - ✅ Monitors Zcash deposits to custody address (using Zallet)
 - ✅ Mints wZEC on NEAR when deposits confirmed
 - ✅ Parses company ID from transaction memos
-- ✅ Dual wallet support: Zallet (deposits) + zcashd (withdrawals)
 - ✅ Monitors NEAR for Burn events
-- ✅ Sends ZEC on Zcash when withdrawals detected (using zcashd)
+- ✅ Sends ZEC on Zcash when withdrawals detected (using Zallet)
+- ✅ Flexible wallet support: Zallet (recommended) or zcashd (optional)
 - ⏳ End-to-end testing needed

 ---